smokydastona/Chaos-Caves/README.md

 - TerraBlender surface rules for proper cave terrain generation

 Compatible with all biome mods - BiomesOPlenty, Terralith, Oh The Biomes You'll Go, etc.

+## What is Fractured Lands?

+Fractured Lands transforms your world into an expansive cave realm where all biomes spawn underground.
+Features, structures, and vegetation generate naturally in the caves, creating a unique underground survival experience.